valeValentini/SyntheticHumans_CRR/README.md

 ```

 ## Stable Diffusion Usage Instructions
-After fine-tuning a model on your specific subject using the Lora technique and placing it in the designated folder, follow these steps to generate high-quality images of the _subject_
+After fine-tuning a model on your specific subject using the LoRA technique and placing it in the designated folder, follow these steps to generate high-quality images of the _subject_

 1. Configure "Realistic Vision" as your Stable Diffusion Checkpoint
-2. Choose the subject file from the Lora tab
+2. Choose the subject file from the LoRA tab
 3. Paste the input Prompts:
 * Prompt
 ```sh